-Knowing when and how to have a conversation with your child or teen about the harms of alcohol and drug misuse and abuse can be difficult.
+Knowing when and how to have a conversation with your child or teen about the harms of alcohol and drug misuse can be difficult.
 Below are a few trusted resources to help guide you through these topics and give you tips for having helpful conversations with your kids.
 It may not seem like it, but research shows that parents are the number one influence on the choices young people make regarding substance use.

 The Child Mind Institute provides some great resources for communicating with your teen and developing strong parent-child relationships.
 Tips in this article can apply to most any conversation you have with your teen.

 Click the image to link to the Child Mind Institute website.

 The Partnership to End Addiction has created a terrific guide designed to help you talk to your kids about marijuana.
 It provides facts about marijuana, conversation starters, tips for active listening and much more.

 Click on the image of the Marijuana Talk Kit to download the PDF.